Positivity-Preserving Entropy-Based Adaptive Filtering for Discontinuous Spectral Element Methods: Results

 At the left boundary and the bottom boundary for $x < 1/6$, the solution was set to the post-shock state $\mathbf{q}_l$.
 No-slip adiabatic wall boundary conditions were applied for the bottom boundary for $x \geqslant \frac{1}{6}$.
 At the right boundary, the solution was set to the pre-shock state $\mathbf{q}_r$.
 For the top boundary, the exact solution is enforced, given as

 The contours of density at $t = 0.2$ as predicted by a $\mathbb P_3$ FR scheme on a $2400 \times 600$ mesh are shown in \cref{fig:doublemach}.
 The results show sub-element resolution of discontinuities without the presence of spurious oscillations.
 Furthermore, the application of the filter did not excessively dissipate the Kelvin-Helmholtz instabilities along the contact line, indicating that the filter is not erroneously dissipating small-scale features.
+To verify this, the distribution of the filter parameter $\zeta$ is also shown in \cref{fig:doublemach} overlaid on the isocontours of density.
+The filter was primarily active in the leading shock fronts, with minimal activation within the small-scale structures along contact line.
+Furthermore, even along the shock front, a relatively small value of $\zeta$ was required, significantly less than the value corresponding to the recovery of the mean mode.